-- Skill training is ongoing at 17 locations of the MP and CG state with 68center. - Linkages made with JSS, NSDC, NRLM, NPCI, DIC Sagar, RUDSETI, NRLM, MGB an NYK for certification and other benefits. - Trainees are part of the Job fair at Chhattisgarh location, In Sagar location exposure visit conducted to RUDSETI and DIC.
+- Skill training is ongoing at 26 locations and it is being conducted in 101 training centres. - ★ Linkages made with JSS, NSDC, NRLM, NPCI, DIC Sagar, RUDSETI, NRLM, MGB an NYK for certification and other benefits. - Trainees are part of the Job fair at Chhattisgarh location, In Sagar location exposure visit conducted to RUDSETI and DIC.
 Trainees are part of the exhibition and sell the material in Bhopal - All location having skill net meeting with the meeting register and minutes.
-Now the entire location skill net group is having regular meeting and started savings. - All FI and FC regularly updating the daily plan of the Activities and outcome of the visit with the photographs. - Non stereotype trades are introduces and now female trainees working mobile repairing, electrician computer hardware and networking trade. - The trained youth are placed in LIC, Multi specialist Hospitals, LNT Company, various workshop, Security agencies, shopping mall like D Mart, Smart point, outdoor kitchen, Jio Mart, Maruti Suzuki etc - The trainees are getting appointment and agreement letter from the placed agency.
+Now all the locations skill net groups are having regular meeting and savings. - Non stereotype trades are introduced and now female trainees working mobile repairing, electrician computer hardware and networking trade. - ★ The trained youth are placed in LIC, Multi specialist Hospitals, L & T Company, various workshop, Security agencies, shopping mall like D Mart, Smart point, outdoor kitchen, Jio Mart, Maruti Suzuki etc.